9. Olympic Games Handover 2008

 Mintage: 845,000

 Struck to commemorate the transition of the Olympic Games from London to Rio de Janeiro, the 2012 Olympic Games Handover £2 coin symbolises the passing of the Olympic flag from one host city to another.
 The reverse design, created by Jonathan Olliffe, depicts a baton being passed between two hands, with the flags of the UK and Brazil joined in motion.
 Like its predecessor, the coin carries the edge inscription ‘I CALL UPON THE YOUTH OF THE WORLD’.
-As 845,000 of these coins exist, it is highly prized by collectors for its significance and relative scarcity.

 6. Commonwealth Games, Scotland 2002